Yossi/zmanim-clock/README.md

 * Enter your wifi network name (SSID) and password
 * Hit < Finish >

-Sometimes when this doesn't want to work, or if you need to add a wifi network that is not in range, use `sudo nmtui`
+Sometimes when this doesn't want to work, or if you need to add a wifi network that is not currently in range, use `sudo nmtui`
 ### Make sure the time is right
 `date`
 If it has wrong timezone, use `sudo raspi-config`